RobertBolender/go-blitlink/README.md

 # go-blitlink

 A simple CLI tool for storing links for future use.
-Intended for use with Raycast as a [community extension](https://github.com/RobertBolender/raycast-blitlink).
+Intended for use with [Raycast](https://www.raycast.com/) (MacOS) as a [community extension](https://github.com/RobertBolender/raycast-blitlink), although it can be used on any platform as a standalone binary.

 ## Features